JohnCoene/javascript-for-r/_book/1-02-basics.md

 The book is not meant to teach one JavaScript, only to show how graciously it can work with R. Let us thus go through the very basics to ensure we know enough to get started with the coming chapters.

-The easiest way to run JavaScript interactively is probably to create an HTML file (e.g.: `try.html`), write your code within a `<script>` tags and open the file in your web browser.
+The easiest way to run JavaScript interactively is probably to create an HTML file (e.g.: `try.html`), write your code within a `<script>` tag and open the file in your web browser.
 The console output can be observed in the console of the browser, developer tools (more on that below).

 ```html
 <!–– index.html ––>